wkgcass/Latte-lang/ltls.md

 Also, the map supports a method named `immutable()`, which transforms the map into an immutable map.

 	map.immutable()

+##7.2.4 SourceGenerator
+It's defined as `lt::generator::SourceGenerator`, which is the base of `generator specifying`.

+Two methods should be overridden:

+	void init(List<Statement> ast, ErrorManager err);
+	String generate() throws SyntaxException;

+The first method initiates the generator with AST and ErrorManager.
+The second method generates source codes.

+Note that exceptions should be thrown by ErrorManager, which can give you info about the error line.

 #7.3 Libraries
 ##7.3.1 html